Cheb Hasni: Early life

 Cheb Hasni was born on February 1, 1968, in Oran, Algeria into a working-class family.
 His father was a welder and his mother a homemaker, he was one of seven children.
 He was a football player, starting at the age of 9 in a local club in Oran named ASMO.
 At the age of 15, he got injured and stayed in the hospital for several weeks.
 When he returned to the field, his weight had increased, and despite the encouragement of his coaches, he couldn't continue his sports career.
 In addition to his passion for football, Hasni displayed an early interest in music.
 In an interview published in the French newspaper Libération in 1992, Hasni recounted how "everyone knew me in our neighbourhood when I was a kid.
 I was always walking up the road with my school bag thrown off my shoulder, singing my head off".

 Entry into the music scene and controversy

 Hasni's first significant performance as a singer occurred when he attended a local wedding party, where the group led by the famous Naoui brothers was playing.
 Impressed by his voice, they invited him to perform on stage at a well-known cabaret, La Guinguette.
 The second major launching point in Hasni's career came shortly afterwards when a producer asked him to record with Raï performer Chaba Zahouania.

 In 1987, the pair released a provocative song by Algerian standards, "Beraka" ("The Shack"), which contained lyrics about drunken sexual intercourse, gaining them much attention.
-The success of "Beraka" made Hasni famous, and a controversial subject with both critics and fanatic fundamentalists already concerned over the popularity of the Raï genre.
+The success of "Beraka" made Hasni famous, and a controversial subject with both critics and fundamentalists already concerned over the popularity of the Raï genre.